sneakers-the-rat/surveillance-graphs/_sections/x_footnotes.md

 [^boozallen]: Including a representative from Booz Allen Hamilton, which may be familiar as the former employer of Edward Snowden, who was working for them on a contract with the NSA which gave him access to the details of its [PRISM](https://en.wikipedia.org/wiki/PRISM_(surveillance_program)) mass-surveillance program.

+[^palantirexternaldata]: Palantir prides itself on its ability to continuously add new data sources:
-[^palantirexternaldata]: > “Because one of Palantir’s biggest selling points is the ease with which new, external data sources can be incorporated into the platform, its coverage grows every day.
+    > “Because one of Palantir’s biggest selling points is the ease with which new, external data sources can be incorporated into the platform, its coverage grows every day.
 LAPD data, data collected by other government agencies, and external data, including privately collected data accessed through licensing agreements with data brokers, are among at least 19 databases feeding Palantir at JRIC.” {% cite braynePredictSurveilData2020 %}

-[^sprint]: Given the context of the "Innovation Sprint" essentially as an extended pitch session for future work, and the disincentive towards serious discussion of the ethical ramifications of the projects that entails.
+[^sprint]: The "Innovation Sprint" is essentially as an extended pitch session for future work, which is both important context as a strong counterincentive to series ethical consideration of the projects --- and also a demonstration of why it might not be good to organizing infrastructural projects as pitch sessions rather than from some ethical foundation.

 [^systemsengineers]: A recurring pattern in techno-solutionism:
     > "These perspectives assume that complex controversies can be solved by getting correct information where it needs to go as efficiently as possible.
 In this model, political conflict arises primarily from a lack of information.
 If we just gather all the facts, systems engineers assume, the correct answers to intractable policy problems like homelessness will be simple, uncontroversial, and widely shared.